Workflow: Formulation and Sampling#

 You might use a classical solver while developing your code or on a small version of your problem to verify your code.

-For information on classical solvers, see the Ocean SDK documentation.
+For information on classical solvers, see the Ocean software documentation.

 Simple Sampling Example#